tatsuhiro-t/spdylay/README.rst

                            streams in one SPDY session.
                            Default: 100
         --frontend-spdy-window-bits=<N>
-                           Sets the initial window size of SPDY frontend connection to 2**<N>.
+                           Sets the per-stream initial window size of SPDY frontend connection to 2**<N>.
+                           Default: 16
+        --frontend-spdy-connection-window-bits=<N>
+                           Sets the per-connection window size of SPDY frontend connection to 2**<N>.
                            Default: 16
         --frontend-spdy-no-tls